nadeemchoudhari/demo-terraform-eks/README.md

 # TERROM CODE TO PROVISION AWS EKS CLUSTER AND EC2 INSTANCE FOR JENKINS

-This code will deploy EKS cluster with two node groups node-group-1 and node-group-2 having one ec2 instance each(t2 micro).
+This code will deploy EKS cluster with one node groups node-group-1 having one ec2 instance (t2 micro).
 It will use s3 backend for tfstate files.

 It will also create an ec2 instance in differet VPC having installed jenkins ( configured for building and pushing docker image for crp2-challenge-app adamgolang/hello-world ).
 It will install jenkins and docker on the ec2 instance.